How can setting the right goals bring happiness?

 These are all good goals.
 Everyone must make a living and provide for his future.
 We all need to do what is necessary to maintain health and use our own talents and abilities.
 Who would quarrel with having marriage and a happy family life as a goal?
-Surely everyone who has worked until age sixty-five or seventy is entitled to an easy retirement.
+Surely everyone who has worked until age 65 or 70 is entitled to an easy retirement.

 However, if you know and keep the commandments, it means that in the process of making a living, making money, acquiring an estate, using your talent, staying fit, maintaining a marriage and a family, you do it all in a way that pleases Jesus, whom you love and who one day will evaluate you.